Best practices for good research data management

 What do we mean by research data?

-Research data refers to “data underpinning scientific research” (European Commission, 2024) and can have different types and formats – experiment results, measurements, survey responses, texts, images and film can all be research data.
-Research data can be raw or processed in different ways.
+Here we mean data which underpins scientific research.
+Research data comes in different types and formats – experiment results, measurements, survey responses, texts, images and film can all be research data.
+Research data can be raw or processed in different ways - from sensor data and simulation outputs to a table presented in an article.

 Best Practices in Research Data Management

-Chalmers sets down three guiding principles for good research practice.
+Chalmers sets down three guiding principles for good research practice in order to avoid such situations.
 The principles are the following:

-All research data that is considered important for long-term documentation of research should be as FAIR as possible.
+3. All research data that are considered important for long-term documentation of research should be as FAIR as possible.

-The policy document also contains principles for open access to scientific publications and for responsible internationalisation.
+These principles are grouped with principles for open access to scientific publications and for responsible internationalization in the document linked above.

 You can read more about managing research data throughout its lifecycle on our research data lifecycle page.